Thomas-Alexandre Dumas: Career in Saint-Domingue

-In 1732, Antoine's younger brother Charles had been given a military posting in Saint-Domingue, a French colony in the Caribbean that generated high revenues from its sugarcane plantations, worked by African slave labor.
+In 1732, Antoine's younger brother Charles had been given a military posting in Saint-Domingue, a French colony in the Caribbean that generated high revenues from its sugarcane plantations, worked by African slave labour.
 In 1738, Charles left the military to become a sugar planter in that colony; he married Anne-Marie Tuffé, a rich local French Creole widow, and took over her estate.

 That year Antoine also left the Army and joined his brother and sister-in-law in Saint-Domingue.
 He lived with them and worked at the plantation until 1748.
-In that year, the two brothers quarreled violently, after which Antoine left Charles's plantation, taking his three personal slaves with him.
-At this point, Antoine broke off contact with his brother and his family for a period of thirty years, although they both lived on the same small island.
-Antoine made a living in Jérémie, Saint-Domingue as a coffee and cacao planter, under the assumed name of "Antoine de l'Isle".
+In that year, the two brothers quarrelled violently, after which Antoine left Charles's plantation, taking his three personal slaves with him.
+At this point, Antoine broke off contact with his brother and his family for thirty years, although they both lived on the same small island.
+Antoine made a living in Jérémie, Saint-Domingue, as a coffee and cacao planter, under the assumed name of "Antoine de l'Isle".
 At some point during these years, Antoine Davy de la Pailleterie purchased the slave woman Marie-Cessette "for an exorbitant price" and made her his concubine.
 In 1762, she gave birth to their mixed-race son Thomas-Alexandre.
 During her time with Antoine, she also bore him two or three daughters.

 Antoine's mother, the Marquise Jeanne-Françoise, died in 1757 and his father, the Marquis Alexandre Davy de la Pailleterie, died in 1758.
 Charles (although younger than Antoine) returned to Normandy to claim the title of Marquis and the family château.
 The British blockade of French shipping during the Seven Years' War reduced Charles' income from sugar exports, so he tried to smuggle the commodity out of Saint-Domingue from his plantation.
 He used a wharf in the neutral border territory (and tiny island) of Monte Cristo (today Monte Christi, Dominican Republic).
 (Some historians argue that this island inspired Alexandre Dumas's The Count of Monte Cristo.)
 Charles died of gout in 1773; Louis, the youngest of the Davy de la Pailleterie brothers, died three months later.
 He had served a 15-day sentence for being involved in selling defective weapons to the French military (a famous scandal at the time known as the Invalides Trial [le procès des Invalides]).
 Two years after the death of both his younger brothers, Antoine returned to Europe.